Christmas stockings.

 Third…layout your freshly laundered sweater on a cutting board or table inside out and study the sweater.
 My goal was to get two stockings from one sweater.
 Where can you get a beautiful heavy cotton cable knit stocking for just $2.00?

 Fourth…set up the sewing machine.
-You might want to make sure you have some extra needles.
-Someone may or may not have broken a needle.
+You might want to make sure you have some extra needles. (affiliate link) Someone may or may not have broken a needle.
 Rookie.

-Fifth…it’s helpful to have some straight pins and a scissors, too.
+Fifth…it’s helpful to have some straight pins and heavy duty scissors, too.

 Sixth…make a pattern out of kraft paper or wrapping paper.
 That was the tricky part.
 Figuring out the shape so that I could maximize my sweater and still have a nicely shaped stocking.